cran/CHNOSZ/inst/extdata/refseq/README.txt

     'names.dmp' and 'nodes.dmp' are present. these files can be downloaded from ftp://ftp.ncbi.nih.gov/pub/taxonomy/taxdump.tar.gz (accessed on 2013-09-18)
 10. source 'taxid.names.R' to generate the file 'taxid_names.csv' [~5.5 hours]
+10a.
+20170926: To save space for the package, the file has been trimmed to
+     hold only those taxids listed in extdata/bison/gi.taxid.txt.

 # BLAST stuff (optional)
 11. run ls protein/*.gz > filelist